-NOROOZ however, is the most phonetically correct (more on proof later) spelling.
-But for some reason, choosing the obvious and more importantly, phonetically correct spelling, is not an option for building UNITY.
+NOROOZ is the most phonetically correct (more on proof later) spelling.
+But for some reason choosing the obvious and more importantly, phonetically correct spelling, is not an option for building unity.
 Apparently.

 So yeah, there's UNITY now.

-The flaw as it appears to me, is that to identify the best English spelling, you would consult with ENGLISH LINGUISTS not PERSIAN LINGUISTS!, then say the word to them as you wish it to be pronounced by English speakers, and ask them to write it in English, so native English speakers could pronounce it correctly themselves, whenever they read it in books and papers, UNAIDED.
+The flaw as it appears to me, is that to identify the best English spelling, you would consult with English linguists not Persian, then say the word to them as you wish it to be pronounced in English, and ask them to write it in English, so native English speakers could pronounce it correctly themselves, whenever they read it in books and papers, unaided.

-Unfortunately according to this "New and Unimproved English" being pushed by the Yarshater camp via their coercion in getting numerous publishings, and press releases by the White House, Congress, incessant groups like NIAC, and naively supportive foundations like PAIIA and WIKIPEDIA, you'd have to also demand to spell OBAMA (also not a traditional English word) as OWBOMO.
+Unfortunately according to this "New Unimproved English" being pushed by the Yarshater camp via their coercion in getting numerous publishings, and press releases by the White House, congress, groups like NIAC, and naively supportive foundations like PAIIA and WIKIPEDIA, you'd have to also spell OBAMA (also not a traditional English word) as OWBOMO.
 OW to get that same desired Yarshater-Persian inflection.
 And BOMO, to get the rest of it the same way the Yarshater camp wants you to speak.